Board of Directors

 Catherine Samson is consulting director, Marketing, Business Outreach at the Caisse de dépôt et placement du Québec since 2013.
 In this capacity, she is responsible for business development and communication strategies for all entrepreneurial initiatives of the organization.
 Throughout her career, she used her expertise as a marketing specialized manager at the Banque Laurentienne and within L’Équipe Spectra.
 Passionate with drama and involved in the cultural community, she is on the board of directors of Théâtre Le Clou since 2011 and is president of the Fondation de la Place des Arts’ Young Patrons Committee since 2015.
 She holds a bachelor in literature and an MBA from Université de Laval.

 Louise Sicuro, C.M., is President and CEO of Culture pour tous, a non-profit organization dedicated to ensuring that arts and culture are recognized as essential aspects of individual and collective development by promoting citizen participation in cultural life.
 She is the founder of Journées de la culture and has been the guiding force behind the program since its inception in 1997.
 A certified corporate director, she is vice-president of the board at Université du Québec à Montréal, and a member of the boards of directors of Place des Arts, the Fonds de recherche du Québec-Société et Culture, and, since 2014, the National Arts Centre in Ottawa.
+She also sat on the board of directors at Place des Arts for many years.
 In 2011, she was made a member of the Order of Canada.